Grilled Chinese Long Green Beans

 Buffalo Cowboy Caviar

 My wife can attest to my (somewhat) shocking addiction to all things Buffalo wings.
 So, she wasn’t surprised when I served up this Buffalo Cowboy caviar.
 What was surprising, though, was just how much we both absolutely loved it.
 Beans, peas, tomatoes, cilantro, green onions, all good things.
-But the crunch of the corn and the smoothness of the avocado, along with spicy Buffalo wing sauce pushed this slide up a few notches on the ‘love it’ scale.
+But the crunch of the corn and the smoothness of the avocado, along with spicy Buffalo wing sauce pushed this side up a few notches on the ‘love it’ scale.

 Buffalo Cowboy Caviar